bpack/modulo/README.md

 ### Structure
 - `application` - aggregates and configures the modules into a deployable structure.
 Depends on all other modules.
 - `core` - domain logic.
+- `downstream` - client API access to downstream services.
+Depends on `core`.
 - `persistence` - data access implementation.
 Depends on `core`.
 - `rest` - exposes the Rest API.
 Depends on `core` and `persistence`.
 - `security` - simple and insecure security configuration.